How to Choose the Right Fence Paint for California Weather

 • Better protection from moisture and sun

-Go with acrylic latex exterior paint for wood fences.
+Go with 100 % acrylic solid‑color stain and sealer for wood fences.
 It’s flexible, breathable, and adheres well even in fluctuating temperatures.

 3. Pick Light-Reflecting Colors to Combat Heat

-In Lemon Grove, darker paint colors can absorb too much heat, which leads to faster deterioration.
+In San Diego, darker paint colors can absorb too much heat, which leads to faster deterioration.
 Lighter shades—like off-white, beige, light gray, sage green, or soft blue—not only reflect heat but also blend beautifully with California-style homes.

 That said, if you’re set on a darker hue, make sure to use UV-resistant paint with fade-blocking technology.